Blog-Reference and Blog-Reference adapted to context

-The issue of austerity/government deficit spending/public debt is framed for the general public a.k.a. the little man as a moral tale.
+The issue of austerity/government deficit spending/public debt is framed for the general public a.k.a. the little guy as a moral tale.
 This applies to the New York Times article on “the effect of almost a decade of austerity on economic and social conditions in England”.

 It is a sad story, indeed.
 Political economics always starts with a sad story.
-But fortunately, one has not to wait long and some smart economists are presented with their genial solution.#2 And then the political fraud begins.
+But fortunately, one has not had to wait long and some smart economists are presented with their genial solution.#2 And then the political fraud begins.

-This time, the fraud comes in the incarnation as MMTers who call themselves Progressives.
-Their message is, the bad state of the economy is a sadistic political choice of the current government and can easily be overcome with money creation/deficit spending.
+This time, the fraud comes in the incarnation of MMTers who call themselves Progressives.
+Their message is, that the bad state of the economy is a sadistic political choice of the current government and can easily be overcome with money creation/deficit spending.
 There is no such thing as a budget restriction and public debt does not matter for a sovereign country.#3

 The lethal defect is NOT in the political program as such but lies in the fact that it has NO sound scientific foundations.
 Any crank is entitled to produce any policy proposal out of thin air, that is what freedom of speech means, but a scientist can not.
 The decisive argument against MMTers is that their policy proposals have NO sound scientific foundations.#4